5 Myths about Non-Desk Jobs and Workplace Happiness

 If the tasks that your employees perform put a lot of physical stress on them, you could also offer them access to a physiotherapist or have a massagist come periodically to your company, even if it was to give mini-massages during the breaks.

 Just remember that these perks are just a neat extra and they will never fix any essential issues in the workplace culture.

 Employee happiness is not only a nice thought, it actually impacts your business’s bottom line.

 While certain workplace happiness policies may have been developed in an office environment, there are different ways of adjusting them to fit your company’s unique setting.

 At the end of the day, employees appreciate similar things regardless of where they work, such as having autonomy to complete their work, professional development opportunities, and a positive work atmosphere.

-About the author: Anni Virkkunen is a Talent Consultant who is passionate about improving employee wellbeing and happiness in workplaces.
+About the author: Anni Eline is a Talent Consultant who is passionate about improving employee wellbeing and happiness in workplaces.
 Originally from Finland, she currently lives in Barcelona, Spain.
 Read more of Anni’s articles at The Happy Works.

 …and if you’d like to measure workplace happiness in real-time, the 1st Celpax device is free.